Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.

 On first launch Cloud Shell prompts to create a resource group, storage account, and file share on your behalf.
 This is a one-time step and will be automatically attached for all sessions.

-An LRS storage account is created on your behalf with an Azure file share containing a default 5-GB disk image.
+A locally-redundant storage (LRS) account can be created on your behalf with an Azure file share containing a default 5-GB disk image.
 The file share mounts as

 clouddrive for file share interaction with the disk image being used to sync and persist your $Home directory.
 Regular storage costs apply.